 DC Start-up Time

-The DC outputs shall attain regulated output levels within 1500 milliseconds of applied AC Line voltage of 120 Vac nominal across the operating temperature, input voltage, and input frequency ranges and at rated full load.
+The DC outputs shall attain regulated output levels within 1500 milliseconds of applied AC Line voltage across the operating temperature, input voltage, and input frequency ranges and at rated full load.

 DC Hold-up Time

 The DC outputs shall maintain regulated output level for a minimum of 50 milliseconds across the operating temperature, input voltage, and input frequency ranges and at rated full load.